Content Optimization 101: Getting The Basics

 3. Where to use keywords for SEO content optimization

-To help search engines link your keywords to your content and deem it relevant, you should use your main keyword within the first 100-150 words as well as in headers.
+To help search engines link your keywords to your content and deem it relevant, you should use your main keyword within the first 100-150 words as well as in headings.
 Of course, it’s also critical to use keywords naturally throughout the text.
 The important word here: naturally.
 Keyword stuffing is actually penalized by search engine algorithms.
 This is an easy trap for marketers to fall into.

 Remember SEO should not compromise the originality of your ideas or the readability of your text.
 Your goal is to mention your target keywords enough times that search engines understand your page is truly relevant, not to use your keywords as many times as possible even when they don’t quite fit.